brodieG/char-width/README.md

 This repository is a collection of scripts, data, and documentation used to update the tables in 'src/main/rlocale_data.h' from the c.a.
 2015 Unicode 8 tables to more recent versions (12.1 under the current proposal).
+The Unicode EastAsianWidth property that is often used to determine terminal cursor advance of characters has changed significantly since Unicode 8, particularly for emoji.

-These tables are used by `R_nchar` (itself used by `base::nchar`), and via `R_i18n_wcwidth|R_i18n_wcswidth` in character.c, errors.c, printUtils.c,
+The rlocale_data tables are used by `R_nchar` (itself used by `base::nchar`), and via `R_i18n_wcwidth|R_i18n_wcswidth` in "character.c", "errors.c",
-../gnuwin32/console.c ../gnuwin32/getline/getline.c,
-grDevices/src/{devPS,devPicTex.c}.

-In order to replicate the results discussed here we also need to apply the patch proposed in [17755][15], otherwise there will be differences in results when for code points reserved for UTF-16 surrogates.
+"printUtils.c", "../gnuwin32/console.c" "../gnuwin32/getline/getline.c",
+"grDevices/src/{devPS,devPicTex.c}".

-These updates do are only partial.
+These updates are only partial.
 Other things that could/should be done:

 * Update the other tables in 'rlocale_data.h'.
 * Compute width on graphemes instead of Unicode code points; this is likely to be a bigger change that could possibly leverage ICU on systems that have it, but will likely still require updating the width tables.
+This is necessary to correctly compute advance width of e.g. combining emoji.
 * Structure the table data to make future updates easier (this will mean giving up on inline comments, etc).
 * Change the look-up tables to be multi-stage tables for performance as